benprew/throwingbones/ben/blog/2011-06-25-the-price-effect-of-banning-jace-and-stoneforge-mystic-in-standard/index.md

----
-title: The price effect of banning Jace and Stoneforge Mystic in Standard
+% Banning Magic Cards in Standard & The Effect on Price
 ---

 A few days ago,